zcash/sapling-mpc/README.md

 ```
 if git not installed, please refer to [git](https://git-scm.com/downloads) first.

-4.Place `params` file in the sapling-mpc directory and run:
+4.Download [phase_1_files](https://mpcfilepub.oss-us-east-1.aliyuncs.com/powersoftau/phase_1_files.tar), uncompress it into the directory sapling-mpc.
+Place `params` file in the sapling-mpc directory.
+Then run:

 ```
 cargo run --release --bin compute